FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Auto-synced_parameters/README.md

 # Using Lightworks special auto-synced parameters

-[The available variables, which Lightworks automatically updates with the project, can be found in chapter "Basics".  ]../(Code_for_developing_Lightworks_effects/blob/master/Basics/Variables_etc/Auto_synced/README.md)
+[The available variables, which Lightworks automatically updates with the project, can be found in chapter "Basics".  ]../Basics/Variables_etc/Auto_synced/README.md)

 ### Calculation of the project frame rate
-This macro "PROJECTfps" calculates the actual frame rate of the project.
+This macro ´PROJECTfps´ calculates the actual frame rate of the project.
 This may differ from the automatically synchronized variable "float _OutputFPS", which passes the framerate set in the project settings "Video / Output / Format".

 ```` Code